yashu1wwww/100-Youtube-Auto-Subscribers-Using-Localhost/README.md

 "You must login with your 10+ accounts, and each account must have 10+ brand accounts to hit auto-likes. replace the URL with the YouTube video URL in the urls.txt file.

 Finally, in the command prompt, enter "pip install Random" and hit enter to install the necessary library.

+## 👉 Note:Every time YouTube updates the code, it varies.
+So, open the YouTube video, press 'Ctrl+Shift+C' to open the developer tools,

+## then copy the 'subcribe' button's XPath, CSS, or JavaScript path.
+Replace it in the code and press 'Ctrl+H' to find and replace the same element in the code.

+## "If you want 1000 auto subscribers, follow these steps in Chrome settings:

+Click on the account logo near the top
+Go to 'Other profiles.'
+Click the '+ Add' button.
+Log in with 10 different Gmail accounts, with each Gmail account containing 10 brand accounts.
+Repeat this process for a total of 8 profiles, with each profile containing 10 emails (each email having 10 brand accounts).

+## Once you've set up the profiles, open each one and double-click on the Python (subscribe.py) file.
+That's it!"

+## For Creating Gmail Without Phone And Create Within 1 Minutes Use These 👇

+## Mobile Settings > Password & Accounts > Google > Choose to create an account at the bottom.
+When prompted, select "Myself," fill in the remaining details, and note that they won't ask for a phone number.

+## You can try these steps to create a Gmail account without providing a phone number.

 👉Note:-